qusaifares/soccer-trivia/README.md

 Creating this application drove me to grow as a software engineer.
 I ran into many obstacles but thankfully always came to a solution by searching on sites like MDN and Stack Overflow.

 I was also able to organize my work and plan ahead by using [Trello](https://trello.com/) which was suggested by Esin, one of my instructors.

+I also have to mention [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) on Youtube.
+I found his content very informative and well put together.

 ## Gratitude